Techniques For Managing Anxiety Symptoms

 iStock/Courtney Hale

-2. Engage in activities that help you feel relaxed
+2. Engage in activities that relax you

 Humans aren’t designed to be on the go every waking minute.
 The need for rest and relaxation is built into our DNA, and ignoring this need may increase anxiety.
 While it may seem difficult to build time for rest into a busy schedule, it can be paramount for physical and mental well-being.
 Finding relaxation practices that work for you and then building them into your regular routine can be a healthy goal worth pursuing.